hyperware-ai/hyperware-book/src/kit/start-package.md

 short: `kit s`

-`kit start-package` installs and starts the indicated package directory (or current working directory) on the given Kinode (at `localhost:8080` by default), e.g.,
+`kit start-package` installs and starts the indicated package directory (or current working directory) on the given Hyperware node (at `localhost:8080` by default), e.g.,

 ```
 kit start-package foo